s1gle/my-wiki/docs/CCNA/2022-03-10-introduction-to-networking.md

 ## Encapsulation

-How a website makes its way to a user.
+How a website makes its way to the end user.

 ### 7. Application